wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-resources-managing-with-cloud-explorer.md

 ![Resource view dropdown](./media/vs-azure-tools-resources-managing-with-cloud-explorer/IC819516.png)

-- **Resource Types** view, which is also the common view used on the Azure Management Portal, shows your Azure resources categorized by their type, such as web apps, storage accounts and virtual machines.
+- **Resource Types** view, which is also the common view used on the Azure Management Portal, shows your Azure resources categorized by their type, such as web sites, storage accounts and virtual machines.
 This is similar to how Azure resources appear in Server Explorer.

 - Resource Groups view categorizes Azure resources by the Azure resource group they're associated with.